 At Education Elements we also believe teacher retention is one of the most challenging issues facing school districts today.
 And while thousands of hours and dollars have been invested in solving this problem, there is not a single or clear solution.
 We believe that external factors such as federal and state funding, changes in the cost of living, and local employment opportunities have a dramatic impact on teacher retention.
 And we believe that we can design internal innovations within these external constraints.
 We also fundamentally believe that teacher retention is closely linked to practices for teacher recruitment and training.
 Finally, we believe we need to bring in best practices for employee engagement and retention from other sectors if we are going to create meaningful and lasting change.

 This fall we’ll be publishing a series of blog posts, infographics, and white papers related to teacher retention.
 To kick off of this series, we want to share a new infographic, which highlights the eight key design elements we think need to be considered at a system level when re-imagining how your district can support teacher recruitment and retention.

-Look for the next article in our series this September.
-In the meantime, check out a few of our favorite resources related to teacher retention:
+Check out a few of our other favorite resources related to teacher retention: